jb510/user-links-for-wp-menus/readme.txt

 Check that the metabox is turned on under Screen Options.  http://codex.wordpress.org/Administration_Screens#Screen_Options

+= The link gets added but when I click it I get a 404? =

+Does the user you added actually have posts assigned to them?
+If they don't yet they don't have an author archive page in WordPress.
+I'm currently thinking about what to do for these scenarios, let me know what you think?

 = Can I restrict the users listed to a particular user role? =

 No, currently this plugin has no options and it shows ALL users regardless of role.